Diamantine Picard functors of rigid spaces: Cohomology of products of rigid with perfectoid spaces

-Finally, we turn to the remaining part of Lemma~\ref{l:describing-master-diagram-1} (B), about the top morphism: \begin{Lemma} If $\pi:X\to \Spa(K)$ is a proper, smooth space that admits a $K$-point, then

-\end{Lemma} The first step of the proof is to compare \'etale and $v$-cohomology for products of $X$ with perfectoid spaces.
-For this we use another approximation lemma, which we formulate in great generality since the proof gives this without much further work, and because we need this in later sections: \begin{Proposition} Let $\mathcal F=\O^{+a}/p$ and $n\in \N$; or $\mathcal F$ one of $\bOx$ or $\O^\times/\Ottt$ and $n\in \{0,1\}$. \begin{enumerate} \item Let $X$ be a smooth qcqs rigid space and let $Y$ be a qcqs perfectoid space over $K$.
+\end{proof} Finally, we turn to the remaining part of Lemma~\ref{l:describing-master-diagram-1} (B), about the top morphism.
+We need to compare \'etale and $v$-cohomology of $\bOx$ on products of $X$ with perfectoid spaces: \begin{Proposition} Let $\mathcal F=\O^{+a}/p$ and $n\in \N$; or $\mathcal F=\bOx$ and $n\in \{0,1\}$. \begin{enumerate} \item Let $X$ be a smooth qcqs rigid space and let $Y$ be an affinoid perfectoid space over $K$.
 Then

-\item Let $Y$ be a spatial diamond over $K$.
+\item Let $Y$ be any spatial diamond over $K$.
 Let $\wt X=\varprojlim_{i\in I} X_i$ be a diamond which is a limit of smooth qcqs rigid spaces over $K$ with finite \'etale transition maps.
 Then